phillipschl/moduledb/README.md

 3. **Errors with UniProt queries when using FASTA sequences as input**
    - Use the `--use_custom_seed` flag to bypass UniProt queries
    - Make sure to specify `--start_phase 2` to skip phase 1

+4. **UniRef90 Annotation Feature**
+   - The pipeline now automatically detects and annotates UniRef90 sequence identifiers
+   - For sequences with `UniRef90_` prefix, annotations are fetched from the UniRef API
+   - The pipeline also provides a dedicated `fetch_uniref90_cluster_info()` function for retrieving detailed cluster information
+   - If UniRef90 annotation fails, the pipeline falls back to standard UniProt annotation

 ## License